-LODI, New Jersey (WABC) -- New Jersey health officials have confirmed a second fatality from West Nile virus this year, part of what they say is a record number of cases in the state.
+LODI, New Jersey (WABC) -- New Jersey health officials say a 62-year-old man's death last week was the state's first confirmed fatality from West Nile virus this year.

 Tips for reducing mosquitoes around homes

 Mosquitoes require water for reproduction.
 The following are measures that can help reduce mosquitoes: